Tempestiine/Cybersecurity/overthewire/bandit/level11-12.md

 ## Key Takeaway
 You can translate to read content that's encrypted with `tr`.
 This is important for cybersecurity if you're working with the GRC.
+Ciphers are used today because they're very quick, and they're investigated by professionals.